 How to Make Pita Dough:

-• In a large mixing bowl, combine warm water, sugar, yeast, and 1/4 cup whole wheat flour.
-Whisk to combine then set aside for 15 minutes until puffy and foamy on top.
+• Proof yeast – In a large mixing bowl, combine warm water, sugar, yeast, and 1/4 cup whole wheat flour.
+Whisk to combine, then set aside for 15 minutes until puffy and foamy on top.

-• Turn out onto a clean smooth surface and knead vigorously for 5 minutes.
+• Knead – Turn out onto a clean, smooth surface and knead vigorously for 5 minutes.
 The dough should feel sticky to your hands but will get less sticky as you knead and should not be sticking to the counter.
 If the dough is too sticky to knead, sprinkle with a little more flour and continue kneading.
 Dough should be soft and tacky to the touch.

-• Wash and dry the mixing bowl and grease the inside of the bowl with 1 tsp olive oil inside the bowl.
-Add dough and turn to coat in oil.
-Cover the bowl tightly with plastic wrap and place in a warm (100˚F) place for 45 minutes, or at room temperature about 90 minutes until doubled in volume.
+• Proof dough – Wash and dry the mixing bowl and grease the inside of the bowl with 1 tsp olive oil inside the bowl.
+Add the dough and turn to coat in oil.
+Cover the bowl tightly with plastic wrap and place in a warm (100˚F) place for 45 minutes, or at room temperature for about 90 minutes until doubled in volume.

-• If Baking Pita: Once dough has doubled, preheat oven to 500˚F with a baking stone or baking sheet on the bottom rack position.
-You need to let the stone heat up for at least 20 minutes or the pita won’t puff properly
+• If baking in the oven: Once dough has doubled, preheat oven to 500˚F with a baking stone or baking sheet on the bottom rack position.
+You need to let the stone heat up for at least 20 minutes, or the pita won’t puff properly

 How to Form Pita Bread:

-• Punch dough down and Transfer dough to a clean surface and divide into 8 even pieces.
+• Divide dough -Punch dough down and transfer dough to a clean surface, and divide into 8 even pieces.
 Cup your hand around each dough ball and roll until you no longer see a dimple or seam underneath.
-Cover balls with a damp kitchen towel and rest 15 minutes for gluten to relax and make it easier to roll them out.
+Cover balls with a damp kitchen towel and rest for 15 minutes for the gluten to relax and make it easier to roll them out.

-• Place a dough ball onto a surface generously dusted and press gently into a disk with your fingertips to disperse bubbles.
+• Roll dough – Place a dough ball onto a surface generously dusted and press gently into a disk with your fingertips to disperse bubbles.
 Roll dough balls to 7” wide and less than 1/4” thick.
 Move the disk several times while rolling to ensure it doesn’t stick to the counter.
 Keep rolled disks covered with a damp towel so they don’t dry out.
 Do not stack pitas.
-Let disks rest 10 minutes before baking and they will puff better.
+Let the disks rest 10 minutes before baking, and they will puff better.

 To Bake Pita Bread:

-• Place 2-3 pieces of dough on the preheated pizza stone and bake at 500˚F 2 to 2 1/2 minutes or until puffed.
-Remove from oven and transfer to a rack for 5 minutes then cover with a dry towel to keep the pitas from drying out.
+• Bake – Place 2-3 pieces of dough on the preheated pizza stone and bake at 500˚F for 2 to 2 1/2 minutes or until puffed.
+Remove from oven and transfer to a rack for 5 minutes, then cover with a dry towel to keep the pitas from drying out.

 Stovetop Instructions: